gazebosim/docs/harmonic/ros2_overview.md

 This figure illustrates the concept of composition.
 The left diagram captures the idea of not using composition.
-All the three example nodes are standalone nodes, and they can talk via interprocess communication.
-The center diagram represents the scenario where we use composition and we start our own container from our own launch file.
-All communication is intraprocess here.
-The right diagram is still using composition but the launch file doesn't start the container directly.
+All the three example nodes are standalone nodes, and they can talk via interprocess communication using the bridge.
+The center diagram represents the scenario where we can use composition and our own ROS container between Gazebo and the bridge, but there's an additional consumer node outside that we cannot control.
+All communication between Gazebo and the bridge is intraprocess and interprocess between the external consumer node and the bridge.
+The diagram on the right side is using composition across all nodes but the launch file doesn't start our own container directly.
 This setup by itself will not work until you start an external ROS container (manually or via a separate launch file).
+In this diagram, the external ROS consumer node starts the container.
+We're using the Nav2 logo as an example of external ROS 2 consumer node.

 You can learn more about ROS composition in [this tutorial](https://docs.ros.org/en/galactic/Tutorials/Intermediate/Composition.html).